odeni3/clone-dio-platform/README.md

-training creating clone of the dio.me platform.
+creating clone of the dio.me platform using React, Styled-Components and Axios.